SoNotWildTurtle/ReAI/README.md

 - `-CompressText "text"` – compress a block of text into a short summary
 - `-SummarizeHistory` – compress the log file into a short history summary
 - `-AutoPipeline` – run goal analysis, process all goals, self-refactor and summarize history automatically.
 Combine with `-VerifyIntegrity` to check hashes and `-ProtectLogs`/`-ProtectReports` to secure output files.
+- `-WinPipeline` – run the automated pipeline with Windows service integration
 - `-RunTests` with optional `-TestAll`, `-TestPortForwarding`, `-TestAPI`, `-TestStateManagement` – execute Pester-based tests
 - `-SaveIntegrity` – record current script hashes to `integrity.json`
 - `-VerifyIntegrity` – check script hashes to detect tampering